-This aspect of the project is also completed.
-All frozen nutrient and chlorophyll samples have been analyzed, and data reduction has been completed.
-Analyses and reduction of nutrient data was done by two part-time Research Associates, David Borkman and David Gauthier.
+Analyses and reduction of nutrient, chlorophyll and other water quality data was done by two parttime Research Associates, David Borkman and David Gauthier.
 Both are former graduate students of Turner, and both have been heavily involved in collection and analyses of nutrient data for this project.
-Similarly, all chlorophyll, dissolved oxygen, salinity, water clarity and bacterioplankton samples have been analyzed, and graduate students John Kieser and Carrie Dunn have been heavily involved in calculating final values for these parameters from raw data, and transferring these data from handwritten data books to computer spreadsheets.
+Similarly, all chlorophyll, dissolved oxygen, salinity, water clarity and bacterioplankton samples were analyzed, and graduate students John Kieser and Carrie Dunn were heavily involved in calculating final values for these parameters from raw data, and transferring these data from handwritten data books to computer spreadsheets.
 These students have also contributed greatly to organization and computerization of nutrient and phytoplankton species data.